 New First-Year Students (McMinnville Campus)

-New first-year students (fall semester start) are required to enroll in an advising designated academic course during their first semester as well as the one-credit paracurricular course IDST 007 FIRST SEMESTER SEMINAR (FIRST-YEAR FALL START).
+New first-year students (fall semester start) are required to enroll in an advising designated academic course during their first semester as well as the one-credit paracurricular course IDST 007 FIRST SEMESTER SEMINAR.
 The Advising-designated course is one of several academic courses commonly taken by first-year students.
 The faculty member teaching the Advising-designated course is assigned as the student’s faculty advisor.
 Students for whom the academic course is designated as their Advising course meet as a group with their faculty advisor outside of the overall course meeting times.
 Group advising meetings facilitate the advisor-advisee relationship and cover important topics related to academic success at Linfield.
 Additionally, students will also meet with their Registration and Orientation Leader as part of the First Semester Seminar Lab experience IDST 007L during the semester.

-New first-year students starting during the spring semester are required to enroll in the one-credit paracurricular course IDST 007 or course IDST 009 FIRST SEMESTER TRANSFER STUDENT SEMINAR as appropriate, and are assigned an advisor through their paracurricular course.
+New first-year students starting during the spring semester are required to enroll in the one-credit paracurricular course IDST 007 and are assigned an advisor through their paracurricular course.

 Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor whenever possible once they declare pre-nursing as their intended field of study.
 Students intending on majoring in Nursing are encouraged to declare pre-nursing as soon as possible.
 This is typically around November of their first year (after they register for their second term at Linfield).

 Transfer Students (McMinnville Campus)

 New transfer students on the McMinnville campus are assigned a faculty advisor in the discipline the student plans to pursue.
 Students who are undeclared are assigned a faculty advisor through FIRST SEMESTER TRANSFER STUDENT SEMINAR (IDST 009), a one-credit paracurricular course required for all students who transfer to Linfield with fewer than 45 credits.
 New transfer students who transfer to Linfield with at least 45 credits may elect to enroll in FIRST SEMESTER TRANSFER STUDENT SEMINAR (IDST 009).

-Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor whenever possible once they declare pre-nursing as their intended field of study.
+Transfer students pursuing pre-nursing on the McMinnville campus are assigned either a pre-nursing faculty advisor or a professional staff advisor once they declare pre-nursing as their intended field of study.

 School of Nursing (Portland Campus)